allenai/natural-instructions/tasks/README.md

 `task582_naturalquestion_answer_generation` | You are given an open-domain question and return an answer based on factual information | Answer Generation
 `task583_udeps_eng_coarse_pos_tagging` | Given a sentence, a word in that sentence and the position of that word in the sentence, find the parts-of-speech tag of the word | Classification
 `task584_udeps_eng_fine_pos_tagging` | Given a sentence, a word in that sentence and the position of that word in the sentence, find the parts-of-speech tag of the word | Classification
-'task585_preposition_classification` | Given two words, you have to generate which preposition connects both. | Classification
+`task585_preposition_classification` | Given two words, you have to generate which preposition connects both. | Classification
+`task586_amazonfood_polarity_classification` | Given a review of an amazon food product, you have to classify if the review is positive or negative. | Classification
+`task587_amazonfood_polarity_correction_classification` | Given a review of amazon food products and it's polarity, you have to classify whether the polarity is correct or not. | Classification
+`task588_amazonfood_rating_classification` | Given a review of amazon food products, you have to classify the rating out of 5. | Classification
+`task589_amazonfood_summary_text_generation` | Given a review of amazon's food product, you have to generate the summary of the review. | Text Generation
+`task590_amazonfood_summary_correction_classification` | Given a review of amazon's food product and its summary, you have to classify whether the summary is correct or not. | Classification
 `task607_sbic_intentional_offense_binary_classification` | Determine whether the post is intentionally offensive or not | Binary Classification
 `task608_sbic_sexual_offense_binary_classification` | Determine whether the post is sexually offensive/explicit or not | Binary Classification
 `task609_sbic_potentially_offense_binary_classification` | Determine whether the post is potentially offensive or not | Binary Classification